 - Master's degree from a regionally accredited college or university.

-The Success Coach receives direction and supervision from the Director, Advising and Student Success.
+This position receives supervision from the Director, Admissions and Recruitment.

 Examples of Duties:

 - Develop educational accommodation notices for individuals with ADA recognized disabilities and provide notification to appropriate faculty.

 - Provide crisis intervention and community referrals to assist students with their personal, educational and career goals and success.

 - Provide case management for assigned early alerts to assist students with accessing academic and student support services.

 - Serve as academic advisor to accessibility students.

 - Respond to student complaints and grievances at the informal level in accordance with College policy.

 - Investigate reported student conduct and Title IX violations in accordance with College policy.